caroleolivier/caroleolivier.github.io/_posts/2017-09-26-testing-a-react-app.md

 #### Testing DOM content of a Component

 Next, I tested that the actual DOM (the HTML tree) was correct when rendered for the first time.
-I did that using Jest [snapshot functionality](https://facebook.github.io/jest/docs/en/snapshot-testing.html): it basically allows you to check that the DOM generated for your component hasn't changed by comparing the HTML tree against a snapshot you are providing to the test.
+I did that using Jest [snapshot functionality](https://facebook.github.io/jest/docs/en/snapshot-testing.html): it basically allows you to check that the DOM generated for your component hasn't changed by comparing the HTML tree against a snapshot you provide to the test.
 You can provide the snapshot yourself or you can use the one created automatically the first time you run the test (just make sure it does not contain an error already).

 This is my test:
 ```